learn-co-curriculum/react-hooks-data-fetching/README.md

 }
 ```

-Then, when setting up the fetch request, we can just the entire state within the
+Then, when setting up the fetch request, we can just pass the entire state within the
 body, as there are no other values:

 ```js